compoundingeffects/bigpictureschool/earth_science.md

 ## Earth Science

-1. **Earth Science**: Earth Science is all about studying our planet Earth.
+1. **Earth science**: Earth science is all about studying our planet Earth.
 It looks at how Earth is built, how it works, and its history.
 It also explores Earth's place in space.
 The main goal is to understand our home planet, how it operates, and all the natural systems that make it change over time.

 2. **What is Earth**?
 Earth is a rocky planet in our solar system.
 It's made up of different layers - rock, metals, gases, and liquids.
 Earth formed about 4.5 billion years ago from leftover dust and gas around the young Sun.
 It has three main parts: a rocky outer layer called the crust, a thick middle layer called the mantle that moves slowly, and a central core mostly made of iron and nickel.